vpakarinen/kokoro-tts-webui/README.md

 If you encounter a `UnicodeDecodeError`, it's likely due to encoding issues with the kokoro-onnx library.

-The app.py file already includes a fix for this issue, but if you still encounter problems, you can run it with the UTF-8 flag:
+The app.py file already includes a fix for this issue, but if you still encounter problems, you can run it with the UTF-8:

 ```bash
 python -X utf8 app.py